2022 brought a new spin to the popular Paper Table Design Challenge!

 We will be completing this challenge in a REMOTE FORMAT.
 The teams must do all construction of the Paper Table within a 60-minute time frame.
 Teachers can determine if they use 60 consecutive minutes or if that time is broken into multiple days, but the total build (including any manipulation) must be within 60 minutes.
 Teams are welcomed and encouraged to practice on prototypes, but the final submission must be completely constructed within 60 minutes using no more than 1 roll of standard masking tape.
 Tape is the only adhesive allowed; you may not use glue.

-Certificate awards are given for maximum weight held, teamwork, efficiency (ratio of weight held divided by the mass of table).
+Certificates that may be awarded are for maximum weight held, teamwork, efficiency (ratio of weight held divided by the mass of table).